 Meet the staff

-Chris Hawes: Professor and Director of Life Science Research.
-His specialist interest is the study of the flow of membrane and transport of proteins within the endomembrane system in plant cells, currently working on the structure of the cortical ER, ER and Golgi dynamics and the Golgi matrix.
+Chris Hawes: Professor and Research Lead in the Department of Biological & Medical Sciences.
+His specialist interest is the study of the flow of membrane and transport of proteins within the endomembrane system in plant cells, currently working on the structure of the cortical ER, ER and Golgi dynamics and the Golgi matrix using confocal microscopy, laser tweezers, FRET/FLIM, TEM and serial block-face SEM.
 Chris is currently Hon.
-Secretary of the Royal Microscopical Society.
+Secretary of the Royal Microscopical Society and helps edit several journals including Traffic, J.Exp.
+Bot., J. Microscopy and Journal of Integrative Plant Biology.

 David Evans: Professor in Plant Cell Biology, Post-graduate Tutor and Head of the Oxford Brookes Graduate School.
 He is currently directing research in protein traffic and transport at the nuclear envelope using GFP fusions, and is active in research into programmed cell death in plants.